Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Where: Testaccio district.

-In Romaeuropa it takes place since the 1980s, its steady growth has made it one of the most important cultural festivals in the country.
-It starts around the second week of September and features dance, music, theater and local and international avant-garde cinema.
+In Romaeuropa it has been held since the 1980s, its steady growth has made it one of the most important cultural festivals in the country.
+It starts around the second week of September and features performances of dance, music, theater and avant-garde local and international cinema.

 Due to the wide variety of events available at Romaeuropa, it is recommended for the whole family.
 If you go to Rome with children, they will be entertained by the musicals, choreographies and plays.
-In this festival there are also specific activities for children.
+There are also specific activities for children at this festival.

 • Price: from 10 €.